 National Trust membership

-My husband Matt and I became members of the National Trust when Sofia (now five) was a few months old.
-At the time I thought the £97 joint membership (children under five are free) was quite a large initial outlay, but it very quickly became apparent what a great investment it was.
-Our membership gave us free access to over 300 historic houses, gardens and countryside and coastline spaces and meant that we had the all-important free parking every time.
-Over a very short period – and during the Winter months I hasten to add – it quickly paid for itself.
+My husband Matt and I became members of the National Trust when Sofia was a few months old.
+At the time I thought the £97 joint membership (children under five are free) was quite a large initial outlay.
+However, it very quickly became apparent what a great investment it is.
+Our membership gives us free access to over 300 historic houses, gardens and countryside and coastline spaces and means we have the all-important free parking every time.
+Over a very short period – and during the winter months – it quickly paid for itself.